leesync/Hashnode-Articles/README.md

 ## About

-This repo collects architecture diagrams, and reference code for engineers and architects building faster-payments platforms on AWS.
+This repo collects architecture diagrams, and reference code for engineers and architects building platforms on AWS.
 Content is written for technical decision-makers: CTOs, platform engineers, SREs, and payment product owners.